ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 11:00 [[start:660210][end:667730]] So my internal reference frames are what make information I get from the world actionable.

-11:08 [[start:668230][end:675694]] And in Bates and sense of differences that make a difference, actionability is the core of semantics.
+11:08 [[start:668230][end:675694]] And in Bateson's sense of differences that make a difference, actionability is the core of semantics.
 [[start:675822][end:679720]] Something is meaningful if I can do something about it.
 [[start:680090][end:693990]] So this idea that we all contain embodied reference frames gives physics a semantics by giving observers a semantics.
 [[start:694150][end:695580]] And this is new.